Illumina/IlluminaConnectedAnnotationsDocumentation/versioned_docs/version-3.25/introduction/getting-started-dragen.md

 ```

 For the `--dir` argument you can use the same directory for all config file so that it is stored in the same directory.
-This directory path will be used for parameter `--variant-annotation-data` when running Dragen.
+This directory path will be used for parameter `--variant-annotation-data` when running DRAGEN.

 :::caution

-- If DataManager was run for `tmb_annotations_[assembly].json`, it is not required to run again for `germline_tagging_annotations_[assembly].json`.
+- If DataManager was run for `tmb_annotations_[assembly].json`, it is not required to run again
+  for `germline_tagging_annotations_[assembly].json`.

-- Data defined in `tmb_annotations_[assembly].json` are needed if Dragen is run with `--enable-tmb true` parameter.
+- Data defined in `tmb_annotations_[assembly].json` are needed if DRAGEN is run with `--enable-tmb true` parameter.
-  Without data defined in `tmb_annotations_[assembly].json` available, running Dragen will result in error.
+  Without data defined in `tmb_annotations_[assembly].json` available, running DRAGEN will result in error.

-- Data defined in `germline_tagging_annotations_[assembly].json` are needed if Dragen is run
+- Data defined in `germline_tagging_annotations_[assembly].json` are needed if DRAGEN is run
   with `--vc-enable-germline-tagging true` parameter.
 Without data defined in `tmb_annotations_[assembly].json`
-  available, running Dragen will result in error.
+  available, running DRAGEN will result in error.

 :::